2023 Most Popular Visual & Performing Arts Associate Degree Schools in the New England Region

 The colleges and universities below are the most popular for visual and performing arts majors pursuing a associate degree.

-Our analysis found Southern New Hampshire University to be the most popular school for visual and performing arts students who want to pursue a associate degree in the New England Region .
-Located in the midsize suburb of Manchester, SNHU is a private not-for-profit college with a very large student population.
+Our 2023 rankings named Southern New Hampshire University the most popular school in the New England Region for visual and performing arts students working on their associate degree.
+Located in the midsize suburb of Manchester, SNHU is a private not-for-profit college with a fairly large student population.

 About 78% of the students majoring in visual and performing arts at the school are women while 22% are male.

 Out of the 47 schools in the New England Region that were part of this year’s ranking, Bunker Hill Community College landed the # 2 spot on the list.
-BHCC is a moderately-sized public school located in the large city of Boston.
+BHCC is a medium-sized public school located in the city of Boston.

 Women make up 45% of the visual and performing arts majors at the school.

-Full Visual & Performing Arts at Bunker Hill Community College Report
+Read full report on Visual & Performing Arts at Bunker Hill Community College

-Out of the 47 schools in the New England Region that were part of this year’s ranking, New England Institute of Technology landed the # 3 spot on the list.
+The in-demand associate degree programs at New England Institute of Technology helped the school earn the #3 place on this year’s ranking of the most popular visual and performing arts schools in the New England Region .
 Located in the large suburb of East Greenwich, New England Tech is a private not-for-profit school with a small student population.

 Of the 51 students majoring in visual and performing arts at New England Tech, 76% are male and 24% are female.